maeddes/hse-24-summer/README.md

 ![image](https://github.com/maeddes/hse-24-summer/assets/22505258/f2a22f5a-f66d-4d57-8506-d9ff8595e662)

 ### Objectives and Exercises
-_The Student understands the core principle of Kubernets, the key characteristics and the basic API objects to interact with k8s.
+_The Student understands the core principle of Kubernetes, the key characteristics and the basic API objects to interact with k8s.
 The Student can explain the differences between these objects and their purpose.
 As exercises we have added a chapter to the [lecture exercises website](https://lecture.new.trainings.nvtc.io/k8s_basics/)._

 ### Review Questions